A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 Where the hotel sits in Amsterdam

-Durgerdam lies 8 km north-east of central Amsterdam, reached via the Durgerdammerdijk dyke that skirts the IJsselmeer.
-The village has a hundred inhabitants, a few fishermen’s houses, one café, zero tourist shops.
-Amsterdam Centraal is twenty minutes by car, Schiphol thirty-five.
-No metro, but bus line 36 links the village to the central station every half-hour.
-The area is quiet, rural, with views of sailing boats and migratory birds.
+Durgerdam is 8 km north-east of Amsterdam centre, accessible via the Durgerdammerdijk dyke that runs along the IJsselmeer.
+The village has a hundred inhabitants, a few fishermen’s houses, a café, zero tourist shops.
+Amsterdam-Centraal twenty minutes by car, Schiphol thirty-five.
+No metro, but a bus (line 36) connects the village to the central station every half hour.
+The area is quiet, rural, with views of sailboats and migratory birds.

 Good to know